Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/WidgetSign.md

   The new prefab sign data for this sign.

 ### Method <code id="get-prefab-sign-data">getPrefabSignData</code> () → prefabSignData
-Returns the prefabg [?] sign data e.g. the user settings like colo [colon?] and more to define the signs content.
+Returns the prefabg sign data e.g. the user settings like colo and more to define the signs content.

 <b>Return Values:</b>